7Block Labs

 What a “typical” 2026 full node looks like (single box)

-• Execution client (Geth/Nethermind/Erigon/Besu): 0.8–1.3 TB depending on client and whether pre‑Merge history is expired.
+• Execution client (Geth/Nethermind/Erigon/Besu): You’re looking at around 0.8-1.3 TB here, but it can vary a bit based on the client you choose and whether the pre-Merge history is still hanging around.

 Enabling and operating history expiry (PHE) today